Josephine Earp: Hidden personal past

 In addition to Josephine's concealing Wyatt's past relationship with Blaylock, modern researchers think she may also have been concealing her own past as a "sporting lady" or prostitute.
 When Stuart Lake was researching his book Wyatt Earp: Frontier Marshal he heard stories about Sadie's personal history.
-He didn't include them in the book, but he did write about them in letters during 1929.
+He did not include them in the book, but he did write about them in letters during 1929.
 Bat Masterson, a friend of Wyatt Earp's who was in Tombstone from February to April 1881, described her to Stuart Lake as "an incredible beauty" and as the "belle of the honkytonks, the prettiest dame in three hundred or so of her kind."
 Honkytonk bars in that era often had a reputation as places for prostitution and his choice of language ("three hundred or so of her kind") may have referred to Josephine's work as a prostitute.

 Other researchers have questioned what she did prior to 1883.
 A town like Tombstone, full of single men, attracted women who sought adventure with little concern for what others might think.
 Josephine always sought excitement in her life.
 In the book I Married Wyatt Earp (1967), based on a manuscript which she purportedly wrote, author Glenn Boyer quotes her as saying, "I liked the traveling sort of man... better than the kind that sat back in one town all his life and wrote down little rows of figures all day or hustled dry goods or groceries and that sort of thing...
 My blood demanded excitement, variety and change."

 Men in Tombstone outnumbered women nine to one, and the miners were eager to pay substantial fees to women who would cook their meals, provide rooms, wash their clothes, and provide sexual services.
 Many madams and prostitutes had more control of their lives and greater independence than "respectable" women, who often ostracized them.
 Married women of the era were expected to avoid working outside the home, or risk being considered "public women," a euphemism for prostitute.
 A few women of the era chose to remain single as a means to maintain their independence from men, and Josephine was among them.

-The type of work available to unmarried women without means in that era was as waitresses, laundresses, seamstresses, or other dull work which Josephine avoided.
-Some women in Tombstone operated restaurants, boarding-houses, and apparel and millinery shops, and a few ran some of the dry goods stores.
-Many wives of the prosperous mining engineers, merchants, and business owners lived in better class cities where they didn't have to contend with being confused for a prostitute.
+The type of work available to unmarried women without means in that era was as waitresses, laundresses, seamstresses, or other work which Josephine avoided.
+Some women in Tombstone operated restaurants, boarding houses, and apparel and millinery shops, and a few ran some of the dry goods stores.
+Many wives of the prosperous mining engineers, merchants, and business owners lived in better class cities where they did not have to contend with being confused for a prostitute.

 Josephine's life on the frontier and possibly as a prostitute allowed her greater independence.
 She likely enjoyed the social life and independence that accompanied her role.
 As an unmarried woman in frontier Tombstone, vastly outnumbered by men, she was likely regarded by some as a prostitute, regardless of her true status.